-For example, we found out that a % of customers that we interviewed did not know that GrabFresh has a pool of professional shoppers who pick grocery items for customers.
+For example, we found out that a % of consumers that we interviewed did not know that GrabFresh has a pool of professional shoppers who pick grocery items for consumers.
 Their impression was that a driver would receive their order, drive to the location, get out of their vehicle and go into the store to do the picking.
 That’s not right.
-It hinders customers from making their first purchase through the app.
+It hinders consumers from making their first purchase through the app.

-So, in this case, our hypothesis was: if customers are aware of personal shoppers, the number of orders will increase.
+So, in this case, our hypothesis was: if consumers are aware of personal shoppers, the number of orders will increase.

 This opinion was a shared one that may have had an impact on our business.
 So we needed to take this back to the team, look at the data, brainstorm, and come up with a great strategy to improve the perception and its impact on our business (whether good or bad).